geniusruler/AyuSetuXR/README.md

 ### Frequently Asked Questions

 **Q: Is my facial data stored or transmitted?**
 A: No. All face analysis is performed locally on your device.
-Only anonymized metrics are stored in our secure database.
+Only anonymized metrics are sent to Cloudflare Workers for AI analysis.
+No facial images are ever stored or transmitted.

 **Q: What devices are supported?**
 A: AyuSetuXR supports iOS 12+, Android 8.0+, and modern web browsers with camera access.

+**Q: How does the AI feedback work?**
+A: Cognitive metrics are processed by Google Gemini AI through Cloudflare Workers, generating personalized insights that are converted to natural speech using ElevenLabs in your preferred language.

 **Q: How accurate are the cognitive assessments?**
-A: Our algorithms are based on peer-reviewed research and provide reliable indicators.
-However, this is not a medical diagnostic tool.
+A: Our algorithms combine traditional computer vision with advanced AI analysis.
+While highly reliable for wellness monitoring, this is not a medical diagnostic tool.

 **Q: Can I use AyuSetuXR offline?**
-A: Core assessment functionality works offline.
-Data synchronization requires internet connectivity.
+A: Face detection and basic metrics work offline.
+AI feedback and voice coaching require internet connectivity for Cloudflare Workers access.

 ---